dMoelishR/Dotameter/README.md

 # Dotameter
-change the key at config.php to your steam api key change user steam ids at main.js
+change the key at config.php to your steam api key<br>
+change user steam ids at main.js